mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 The south end of _Main Street_ becomes _Skaka Lake Road_ and where I thought I'd be looking at those box stores, I only see people.
 I get the sense that the crowds lining the street at this end of the course are predominantly locals.
 There are lot's of people out cheering us on.

 Northbound again, I see Kevin making his way south.
 I give him a cheer and he cheers back.
-How has he not passed me yet?
+I wonder, _"How has he not passed me yet?"_

 _Lakeshore Drive_ and the sidewalks are packed.
 Lot's of cheering as the fast kids finish up on the Red Carpet.
 Keep going, my time will come.